 Total area of land holding

-The average land holding for the practice of bee keeping was found to be 16.05 Ropani.
-Majority of farmers also practiced other agricultural activities along with bee keeping.
+The average land holding for the practice of bee keeping was 16.05 Ropani.
+Majority of farmers practiced other agricultural activities along with bee keeping.

 Involvement of Family members

 On an average 1.79 ᵙ (nearly) 2 family members were found to be involved in bee keeping only for production of honey.